LaraFB/3-ano/README.md

 As a student, I want to view the use of my academic scholarship so that I can keep track of the scholarship usage and decide on the best way to manage it.
 ***
 ##### User Story 12
-As a user, I want to view expenses by category, so that I can understand in which categories I spend the most money.
+As a user, I want to view expenses by categoria, so that I can understand in which categories I spend the most money.
 ***
 ##### User Story 13
 As a working student, I want to add money to my budget, so that I can keep the budget updated.